jasonkronemeyer/jasonkronemeyer.github.io/notes/infrastructure-intelligence.md

 confidence: medium
 ---

+## Intelligent Infrastructure: The Convergence of Power, Data, and Purpose"

 Intelligent infrastructure isn't about having the fanciest technology.
 It's about creating systems that can see, adapt, and serve the people who depend on them.

 For a century, we built infrastructure with one principle: separate the utilities.
 Electrical power flows through one set of conduits.
 Telecommunications flows through another.
 Different disciplines.
 Different code books.
 Different design practices.
 But that era is ending.